-2.3.1 Business transfer - Noah Consulting LLC
+2.3.1 Business transfer- Noah

-On July 14, 2017, the Board of Directors of Infosys authorized the Company to execute a Business Transfer Agreement and related documents with Noah Consulting LLC, a wholly-owned subsidiary, to transfer the business of Noah Consulting LLC to Infosys Limited, subject to securing the requisite regulatory approvals for a consideration based on an independent valuation.
-Subsequently on October 17, 2017, the Company entered into a business transfer agreement to transfer the business for a consideration of US\$ 41 million (₹266 crore) and the transfer was with effect from October 25, 2017.
+On July 14, 2017, the Board of Directors of Infosys authorized the Company to execute a Business Transfer Agreement and related documents with Noah Consulting LLC, a wholly owned subsidiary, to transfer the business of Noah Consulting LLC to Infosys Limited, subject to securing the requisite regulatory approvals for a consideration based on an independent valuation.
+Subsequently on October 17, 2017, the company entered into a business transfer agreement to transfer the business for a consideration of \$41 million (₹266 crore) and the transfer was with effect from October 25, 2017.

-The transaction was between a holding company and a wholly-owned subsidiary, the resultant impact on account of business transfer was recorded in 'Business Transfer Adjustment Reserve' during the year ended March 31, 2018.
-The details of assets and liabilities taken over upon business transfer are as follows:
+The transaction was between a holding company and a wholly owned subsidiary, the resultant impact on account of business transfer was recorded in 'Business Transfer Adjustment Reserve' during the year ended March 31, 2018.
+The table below details out the assets and liabilities taken over upon business transfer:

-III \ CIOIE

-Particulars Amount
+Particulars (In ₹crore)

 Goodwill 29

 Trade name 16

 Customer contracts 80

-Other intangibles 16
+Other Intangibles 16

 Deferred tax assets 13

 Net assets / (liabilities), others (117)

 Total 37

 Less: Consideration paid 266

 Business transfer reserve (229)